mcthouacbb/Google-foobar/README.md

 Your goal is to maximize the number of trainers that are stuck in an infinite loop.
 Given an array of size n where the ith entry indicates that bunny trainer i has array[i] bananas, find the most trainers that will not be stuck in an infinite loop (This is equivalent to finding n - (the maximum number of trainers stuck in an infinite loop))
 The number of trainers is between 1 and 100, and the number of bananas for each trainer is between 1 and (2^30 - 1).

+Problem 8(level 4): You are trying to escape with the bunnies, but some bunnies are weakened by many long work shifts and cannot run very fast.
+The escape would be much faster if you help to carry the bunnies to the exit.
+The time it takes for you to move from the start position to each bunny and to the exit door(bulkhead) is given as a matrix of integers.
+The current time to bulkhead close is given as an integer.
+The bulkhead closes when the time goes below zero, but will reopen if the time goes back to zero or above.
+Some paths gain reach checkpoints that gain time, indicated by a negative integer.
+Your goal is to find the most number of bunnies you can save before the door closes.
+Given a matrix and a starting time, return an the longest array of bunnies you can save.
+Index 0 represents the starting position, 1 .. n-2 represent 0 .. n-3 bunnies, and n-1 represents the door.
+If there are multiple sets of bunnies you can save with the same length, return the one that is lowest.